Claire K Creations

 • 1 tin of chickpeas

-• 1 tbsp of seasoning (I used Za'atar)
+• 1 tablespoon of seasoning I used Za'atar

 • salt